GhoulofGSG9/Rants-Balance-Changes/README.md

         - Camouflage
             - Now de-cloaks completely at max speed
         - Carapace
-            - Decrease armor bonus for skulks to 15 from 20
+            - Decreased armor bonus for skulks to 15 from 20
-            - Decrease armor bonus for lerks to 20 from 30
+            - Decreased armor bonus for lerks to 20 from 30
     - Gorge
         - Webs don't show up in the kill feed anymore
     - Lerk